holepunchto/pear-docs/cli.md

 Seeds a Pear project from local machine or reseeds it by fetching it first from remote P2P data-structures.

-In this context, seeding is the act of distributing the project files within the Pear network.
+Seeding is the process of distributing data within a P2P network such as Pear.

 | Flag            | Description                                   |
 | --------------- | --------------------------------------------- |